runner-jaimie/JmFlix/README.md

 # 🎥 JM Flix | React Movie Database

-JM Flix is a dynamic movie database application built using React and API integration from The Movie Database (TMDB).<br/>
+JM Flix is a dynamic movie database application built using React and API integration from The Movie Database (TMDB).<br>
-It provides a user-friendly interface similar to popular platforms like IMDB and Letterboxd.<br/> The project was developed between December 2020 and January 2021.
+It provides a user-friendly interface similar to popular platforms like IMDB and Letterboxd.<br>
+The project was developed between December 2020 and January 2021.

 ## Features